-The strongest populations of naturally recruiting Barbel in the Lea Catchment are found in the Upper Lea between Batford and Hertford.
-This is probably attributed to the fact that flow velocities over available spawning gravels and connectivity between adult and juvenile Barbel habitat is much more suitable than seen typically in the middle and Lower Lea.
+The strongest populations of naturally recruiting Barbel in the Lea Catchment are found in the upper reaches of the Lea between Batford and Hertford.
+This is probably attributed to the fact that flow velocities over available spawning gravels and connectivity between adult and juvenile Barbel habitat is much more suitable than seen typically in the middle and lower stretches of the Lea.

-Barbel population distribution across the Upper and Lower Lea is relatively consistent excluding the navigable sections where habitats are far less suitable.
+Barbel population distribution across the upper and lower Lea is relatively consistent excluding the navigable sections where habitats are far less suitable.
 Their stock densities in the areas where they are present varies depending on river morphology and available habitat.